-The research team is examining how parents’ interactions with the criminal justice system affect children’s health and well-being outcomes.
-Specifically, the investigators will analyze over a decade’s worth of North Carolina statewide administrative data to explore whether and how the presence of children in a defendant’s life affects sentencing decisions, and if those decisions impact children’s experiences with the foster and health care systems.
-Results of the research will help improve understanding about what factors affect variation in sentencing, and may inform efforts to reform mandatory sentencing guidelines, particularly when a child is involved.
+The project team examined how parents’ interactions with the criminal justice system affect children’s health and well-being outcomes.
+The team analyzed over a decade’s worth of North Carolina statewide administrative data to explore whether and how the presence of children in a defendant’s life affects sentencing decisions, and if those decisions impact children’s experiences with the foster and health care systems, specifically, how criminal sanctions for parents affect children’s health and health care utilization.

 Parental incarceration was associated with young adults’ increased odds of having an anxiety disorder, having a felony charge, spending time in jail, not completing high school, becoming a parent when younger than 18 years, and being socially isolated.